 Are you living with HIV (HIV+) and interested in having children?
+Are you HIV-negative and interested in having children with a partner who is living with HIV?
 Then know that you are not alone.
-The majority of HIV+ women are of child-bearing age.
-Advances in HIV treatment have greatly lowered the chances that a mother will pass HIV on to her baby (known as the rate of vertical transmission, mother-to-child transmission, or perinatal transmission).
-The chances of passing HIV from mother to baby can be as low as 1 in 100 when certain steps are taken (see below for more detail).
+The majority of women living with HIV are of child-bearing age.
+Advances in HIV treatment have greatly lowered the chances that a mother will pass HIV on to her baby (known as the rate of perinatal transmission, mother-to-child transmission, or vertical transmission).
+The chances of passing HIV from mother to baby can be as low as one in 100 when certain steps are taken (see below for more detail).

 Ultimately, you get to choose when and whether to have children.
 You deserve to be treated with respect and given access to the information necessary to make an informed decision and plan for your future.